 Long term trading is designed to capture market rates of both return and risk.
-Due to its nature, the long-term investment strategy can expose clients to various types of risk that will typically surface at various intervals during the time the client owns the investments.
+Due to its nature, the long-term investment strategy can expose clients to various types of risk that will typically surface at various intervals during the time the clients own the investment.
 These risks include but are not limited to inflation (purchasing power) risk, interest rate risk, economic risk, market risk, and political/regulatory risk.